ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/RNAseq-using-a-genome.md

 # 2. Quality Check #

-We use `fastqc`, which is a tool that provides a simple way to do quality control checks on raw sequence data coming from high throughput sequencing pipelines ([link](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)).
-It provides various metrics to give a indication of how your data is.
-A high quality illumina RNAseq file should look something like [this](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html).
-Since there are 6 set of files (12 files total), and we need to run `fastqc` on each one of them.
+We use `fastqc`, a tool that provides a simple way to do quality control checks on raw sequence data coming from high throughput sequencing pipelines (<a href="http://www.bioinformatics.babraham.ac.uk/projects/fastqc/" target="_blank">FastQC  ⤴</a>).
+It uses various metrics to indicate how your data is.
+A high-quality Illumina RNAseq file should look something like <a href="http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html" target="_blank">this  ⤴</a>.
+Since there are 6 sets of files (12 files total), we need to run `fastqc` on each one of them.
 It is convenient to run it in `parallel`.

 ```
 module load fastqc
 module load parallel

+mkdir fq_out_directory
 OUTDIR=fq_out_directory

 parallel "fastqc {} -o ${OUTDIR}" ::: *.fastq.gz
 ```
-Because we have a total of 6 quality outputs, we will have 6 html files and 6 zip files.
-We can use [`multiqc`](http://multiqc.info/) to aggregate the outputs and get a single html file detailing the quality of all the libraries.
+Because we have in total 6 quality outputs, we will have 6 HTML files and 6 zip files.
+We can use <a href="http://multiqc.info/" target="_blank">MultiQC  ⤴</a> to aggregate the outputs and get a single HTML file detailing the data quality of all the libraries.

 ```
 cd fq_out_directory
-module load python_3           # may need to search for multiqc module
+module load python/3           # may need to search for multiqc module
+module load py-multiqc         # if not found, try 'module avail multiqc'

 multiqc .
 [INFO   ]         multiqc : This is MultiQC v0.8
 [INFO   ]         multiqc : Template    : default